leancodepl/corelibrary/docs/guides/0X_v8_migration_guide.md

 ### Replacing app contexts with HttpContext

 The concept of application context was abandoned.
-Handlers and middlewares (ex pipeline elements) now have access to `HttpContext` directly.
+Handlers and middlewares (former `IPipelineElement`s) now have access to `HttpContext` directly.
 The new command/query/operation handlers interfaces look like:

 ```csharp